HausCC/hauscc.github.io/index.md

 <h2 class="archive__subtitle">Upcoming events!</h2>

 2026 is upon us!
-Look for us at our yearly events: May Day, SOAK\*, Critical, Solstice and more.
+Look for us at our yearly events: May Day, SOAK\*, Solstice, Critical, and more.

 <h3 class="archive__subtitle">HCC Write-ups</h3>